MU-Electronics/compute_module/Qt_windows.md

 ```

 ### Check build success
-The above may error with the below
+The above **may** error with the below
 ```
-qtbase/bin/qmake -v
+Checking for valid makespec...
+ERROR: Cannot compile a minimal program.
+The toolchain or QMakeSpec is broken.
 ```
 but just ignore it, so long as we have qmake we're good.
 To check we have qmake run the below.
 ```